Presenter Script | E-commerce Checkout Decisioning

 We have one live moment to recognize Priya Shah correctly and act before the old process falls back to something generic.

 Northfield Commerce keeps everything you see at the top of this architecture.
 The commerce platform, order management system, loyalty platform, fraud and payment APIs, and Kafka clickstream events all stay exactly where they are.
 Redis is not the new system of record.
-Redis is the operational serving layer that makes those existing systems act together in the live checkout window.
+Redis Iris is the context engine — the operational serving layer that makes those existing systems act together in the live checkout window.

 The result is a working set that is always current.
 Not a nightly batch.
 Not a stale snapshot.
 Milliseconds behind the source.